Documenting the American South

 • Location

-The monument is located next to the old courthouse, which is currently the Macon County Historical Museum.
-It stands at the intersection of West Main Street (Business U.S. 441) and Phillips Street, on the left when traveling west on West Main Street in Franklin, NC.
-The William Bartram Marker is a few feet away.
+The monument is located in Rankin Square at the intersection of West Main Street (Business U.S. 441) and Phillips Street, on the left when traveling west on West Main Street in Franklin, NC.
+A marker to Cherokee clay used in Wedgewood Pottery can also be found in Rankin Square.
+The William Bartram Marker is across the intersection on the opposite corner at the Franklin Town Square.

 • Landscape

-The monument is surrounded by a brick walkway lined with landscaped plants.
+The monument is surrounded by a brick paver walkway lined with landscaped plants.
+A low wrought iron fence runs around the Rankin Square.

 Icon for reporting missing/incorrect information Know anything else about this monument that isn't mentioned here?
 If you have additional information on this or any other monument in our collection fill out the form at the Contact Us link in the footer.
 Thank you.